alex-spiian/WalkRunAndHit/README.md

 Hero control:
 "W" - to walk forward;
 "S" - to walk back;
-"D" - to rotate to the right;
+"D" - to rotate right;
-"A" - to rotate to the left;
+"A" - to rotate left;
 "W + left shift" - to run;
 "Space" - to hit with a sword;